 - African American death rates from drowning are 9% greater than the rest of the population

 - Among children between five and 14 years old, drowning deaths in African Americans was 116% higher than the rest of the population

-Over half of non-fatal drowning victims who are treated in emergency departments need additional hospital care.
-This compares with a 6 percent hospitalization rate for all unintentional injuries, according to the Centers for Disease Control and Prevention.
+- Over half of non-fatal drowning victims who are treated in emergency departments need additional hospital care compared to the 6% hospitalization rate for all unintentional injuries

-Those who suffer near-drowning accidents may have lifelong injuries such as:
+Sadly, those who suffer near-drowning accidents may have lifelong injuries that require long-term care, including:

 - Serious brain damage that can result in memory problems and learning disabilities

 - Permanent loss of function including paralysis or persistent vegetative state

 If you have been injured in a Las Vegas swimming pool accident, or have tragically lost a loved one who drowned, our personal injury attorneys want to help you seek justice in the form of financial recovery.

 How Can Swimming Pool Owners Prevent Drownings?